kevinblighe/ClinicalGradeDNAseq/README.md

 The pipeline is built using open source programs mixed with customised scripts.
 A wrapper script manages command line parameters and then executes the master analysis script.
 Control is then returned to the wrapper, where results files are transferred to a remote server via SSH/sFTP.
 A master and concise log is kept, with date- and time-stamps.
 Results directory structure is formed based on the run number and patient ID.

-The unique feature of the analysis pipeline that increases sensitivity to Sanger sequencing is in the variant calling step, where a final aligned BAM is split into 3 'sub-BAMs' of 75%, 50%, and 25% random reads.
+<b>[Key point]</b> The unique feature of the analysis pipeline that increases sensitivity to Sanger sequencing is in the variant calling step, where a final aligned BAM is split into 3 'sub-BAMs' of 75%, 50%, and 25% random reads.
 Variants are then called on all 4 BAMs, after which a consensus VCF is produced.

 This pipeline has been modified from the original version and proceeds in an 8-step process:
 <ol type="1">